infosecsingh/Learn-Docker/Interview-questions/README.md

-# Docker Interview based questions and anwsers 🚀
+# Docker Interview based questions🚀

 These questions cover advanced concepts, real-world scenarios, troubleshooting, and optimization techniques you are likely to encounter in an SRE role.